jlazovskis/vipics/README.md

 1. Make the halo transparent with the alpha of the color of the standard shader. <br>
 2. Make the halo be creatd as a child of the ball.<br>
 3. Learn about the joystick controls and how they canbe paired with the scale of the halo.<br>

+*Week of February 25:*
+1. Work on a method that updates the radius of all the halos in the scene.<br>
+2. Work together to create a 5-10 minutes presentation in Google Slides for the other groups.